Facts about Benedict Arnold

 Benedict Arnold Biography

-West Point, the fort Arnold conspired to seize, later became the United States Military Academy at West Point -- the primary miltary school for officers of the U.S. Army.
+West Point, the fort Benedict Arnold conspired to seize, later became the United States Military Academy at West Point — the primary military school for officers of the U.S. Army.